Wyalusing Commons in Historic Prairie du Chien

 How much is RVI asking for the property?

 We need to finalize our layout.
-The entire parcel is around $1.2 million.
+The entire parcel is appraised between $800K to around $1.2 million.
 Donated green space significantly reduces that calculation, so that is not a sure thing at this point and further discussion and thought is needed at this time.

 Could the property be possibly sold in parts, to different owners, rather than all at once?